tango-controls-hdbpp/libhdbpp/README.md

 ## Documentation

-* See the tango documentation [here](http://tango-controls.readthedocs.io/en/latest/administration/services/hdbpp/index.html#hdb-an-archiving-historian-service) for broader information about the HB++ archiving system and its integration into Tango Controls
+* See the Tango documentation [here](http://tango-controls.readthedocs.io/en/latest/administration/services/hdbpp/index.html#hdb-an-archiving-historian-service) for broader information about the HB++ archiving system and its integration into Tango Controls
 * Libhdbpp [CHANGELOG.md](https://github.com/tango-controls/libhdbpp/blob/master/CHANGELOG.md) contains the latest changes both released and in development.

 ## Bugs Reports